SAKryukov/dotnet-solution-structure/articles/article0.md

 I have the object of the type `My.Main`, and its instance is represented in XAML.
 From this XAML, I obtain the object `main` and look at `main.FormatInstitution`.
 The debugger shows the string value "Formal parameters: string name, System.DateTime date, ulong number of members".
 The is the list of names provided as `main.ToString()`.

-This string shows the number and the order of required parameters to be used for substitution, suggests what the parameters are used for, and I can see it under the debugger.
-Then I calculate required parameter objects and add a call `member.FormatInstitution.Substitute`.
+This string shows the number and the order of required parameters to be used for substitution and suggests what the parameters are used for, and I can see it under the debugger.
+Then I calculate the required parameter objects and add a call `member.FormatInstitution.Substitute`.
 If I run the application under the debugger past this line of code, I can see the result of the substitution on the string representation of the `member.FormatInstitution` instance.

-At this point, I can assign `member.FormatInstitution.ToString()` to some string object and preserve the result, and then reset `member.FormatInstitution` by calling `member.FormatInstitution.Substitute(null)`.
-It can only be helpful if I need to reuse the object `member.FormatInstitution` later in the same process with different set of parameters, and if I still need a reminder of the required set of parameters for a later development step.
+At this point, I can assign `member.FormatInstitution.ToString()` to some string object and hence preserve the result, and then reset `member.FormatInstitution` by calling `member.FormatInstitution.Substitute(null)`.
+It can only be helpful if I need to reuse the object `member.FormatInstitution` later in the same process with a different set of parameters, and if I still need a reminder of the required set of parameters for a later development step.

 ### Limitations

 At this moment, I can see only one limitation.
 What if the order of parameters in the string should be different in different cultures?
-With the the current `StringFormat` desing, it is impossible, so every translation of the originally developed format string should somehow follow the original order of the parameters.
-My experince dealing with typologically extremely different languages shows that it is always possible, albeit not always easy.
+With the current `StringFormat` design, it is impossible, so every translation of the originally developed format string should somehow follow the original order of the parameters.
+My experience dealing with typologically extremely different languages shows that it is always possible, albeit not always easy.
 If someone has a better idea and can share it, I would greatly appreciate it.

 ## Solution Structure Preview